Medical

 Laboratory tests or imaging can provide an insight into the inside of the body as well as identify things that patients cannot put into words.
 It’s hard for a patient to say, “I feel hypokalemic.”
 But, when their potassium comes back quite low, that could be a reason for why they’re feeling so tired.

-One place where medical students and those less comfortable with their H&P skills get caught up is what’s called “shotgunning” tests—ordering a broad panel of tests without a clear diagnostic strategy.
+One place where students and those less comfortable with their H&P skills get caught up is what’s called “shotgunning” tests—ordering a broad panel of tests without a clear diagnostic strategy.
 Consider, once again, our shortness of breath patient.
 If they are middle-aged, on oral contraceptives, had cancer, just got off a trans-atlantic flight, and have a bedside POCUS concerning for DVT, then PE should be at the top of your differential diagnosis (and at the top of worst-first too!).

 Do you need a D-dimer in this patient?
 Or can you skip straight to imaging?
 Using the Wells’ Criteria for Pulmonary Embolism, you should skip the D-dimer and proceed directly to a CT scan.
 Don’t forget that every test you order involves (1) many hospital staff and resources, (2) potential pain for the patient, and (3) costs incurred that the patient may have to bear!